 Of course, it is not always easy for a site supervisor to control all aspects of a subcontractor's work.
 It may be necessary, especially while these best practices are new ideas, to prioritize activities and "pick your battles."
-In cold and very cold climates, the top priorities are: 1) window selection and installation, 2) HVAC sizing and installation.
+In the mixed-humid climate, the top priorities are: 1) window selection and installation, 2) HVAC sizing and installation.